 Worldwide, TB is among the top 10 causes of death.
 It killed 1.5 million people in 2018 and about 10 million people fall ill with it each year, according to the World Health Organization.

-Valafar’s team collected hundreds of samples of drug resistant varieties of the bacteria from patients in India, China, Philippines and South Africa, as well as Europe, through collaborations with TB researchers worldwide.
+Valafar’s team collected hundreds of samples of drug-resistant varieties of the bacteria from patients in India, China, the Philippines, and South Africa, as well as Europe, through collaborations with TB researchers worldwide.

 Their study was published in eLife in late October.
 Valafar and project scientist Samuel Modlin began exploring epigenetics for the TB bacterium in 2016, and doctoral student Derek Conkle-Gutierrez joined them in 2018, in the Laboratory for Pathogenesis of Clinical Drug Resistance and Persistence.
 Modlin, an SDSU alumnus, and Conkle-Gutierrez utilized skills and knowledge they acquired at SDSU to carry out this research — data and statistical analysis, coding skills, and bioinformatics knowledge.